pablogonmo/github-esp32-ticker/README.md

 5. **If all the above are invalid, please flash the factory firmware for quick verification, please check [here](https://github.com/Xinyuan-LilyGO/T-Display-S3/blob/main/firmware/README.MD)**

 6. **I can't connect to the device plugging it in my laptop**
+   * Make sure is not in boot mode
-   * Reflash the micropython firmware
+   * If not, try reflashing the micropython firmware

 7. **I can connect to the device but can't execute any python code**
    * Make sure you're not in boot mode, pt.
 4